Willyb15/Data-Science-Python/Week2/python_lecture.md

 ### Intro to Lists

 Lists are a more complex type of data structure.
 From a high level, lists are a collection of ordered items.
 These items can be any type, and a list can contain items of different types.
-You can construct a list if one of two ways.
-The first is simply by passing in an arbitrary number of variables or data structures into square brackets.
-The second is by passing in an iterable into the `list()` constructor (we'll discuss exactly what an iterable and constructor are later).
+You can construct a list in one of two ways.
+The first is simply by passing an arbitrary number of variables or data structures into square brackets.
+The second is by passing an iterable into the `list()` constructor (we'll discuss exactly what an iterable and constructor are later).
 For example...

 ```python
 In [1]: my_first_lst = [1, 'hello', 3, 'goodbye']